RayelH/Differentially-Private-SGD/README.md

 ## plotting functions
 * plotObj.m - code used for all the plots of figures 1, 2, 3, 7, 8 and 9.
 It plots the objective value averaged over 20 permutations versus the number of iterations.
-* plotsSyn.m - code used for all the plots of figures 4, 5 and 6. it can plot objective value versus batch size and objective value versus number of data points.
+* plotsSyn.m - code used for all the plots of figures 4, 5 and 6. it can plot the  objective value versus batch size and objective value versus number of data points.